 To inspire you to take the next step in making your globetrotting dreams a reality, read on to learn five of the most common jobs abroad.

-1. Teaching English Abroad
+1. Teach English abroad

 Another common job abroad is to be an au pair or nanny.
-In many places, families seek au pairs who are fluent English speakers, or native speakers of another language, to help their children learn, practice and improve upon desired language skills.
+In many places, families seek au pairs who are fluent English speakers, or native speakers of another language, to help their children learn, practice, and improve upon desired language skills.
 With this as the primary reason, there are many postings for au pair jobs overseas.